 COMPLIANCE 1.
 Working with Children 1.
-Licensee to ensure it complies with Working with Children Check in accordance with Child Protection (Prohibited Employment) Act 1998.
+Licensee to ensure it complies with Working with 8 Children Check in accordance with Child Protection (Prohibited Employment) Act 1998.
 2. Health and Food handling 2.
 Licensee to ensure it complies with Council's health and 2.
-Health and 1 ood handling food handling procedures.
+House and 1.000 manualing food handling procedures.
 E.g. Attend Council run Food Handling course.
 3. Council's policies, Plans 3.
 To comply and be familiar with relevant Council of Management. policies, plans of management.
 4. Building, Fire & Safety 4.
 Licensor is responsible for building structure and 4.
-Building, I lie & Barety licensee is responsible for provision of fire extinguishers/blankets, exit signage, and evacuation plans.
+Dunding, The & Safety licensee is responsible for provision of fire extinguishers/blankets, exit signage, and evacuation plans.
 5. Disability access or plan 5.
-If Licensee undertakes major improvement to the facility, 3.
-Disability access of plan disable access will be a requirement.
+If Licensee undertakes major improvement to the facility, 5.
+Disability access of plan 6 Donnon advantising and disable access will be a requirement.
 6. Banner, advertising and 6.
-To comply and be familiar with relevant Council policies temporary structures. / guidelines.
-7. Environmental, noise, 7.
-Ensure members, users and spectators take into account pollution surrounding residents' enjoyment and ensure all machines ponution are operated with Australian Standards.
+To comply and be familiar with relevant Council policies / guidelines. temporary structures.
+6 7.
+Environmental, noise, 7.
+Ensure members, users and spectators take into account pollution surrounding residents' enjoyment and ensure all machines 9 Delement Development are operated with Australian Standards.
 8. Relevant Development 8.
-To comply with Council's development application Applications associated with process and associated fees and charges. the pavilion. process and associated rees and charges.
+To comply with Council's development application Applications associated with process and associated fees and charges. the pavilion.
 9. Injury Management 9.
-To have in place an injury management procedure and System. reporting system and a first aid emergency procedure and System. practice.
-10. Occupation Health & Safety Act.
-10. To comply and be familiar with relevant legislation.
+To have in place an injury management procedure and System. reporting system and a first aid emergency procedure and practice.
+10. Occupation Health & 10.
+To comply and be familiar with relevant legislation.
+Safety Act.
 11. Traffic Management & 11.
 Licensee to comply with council's Open Space Traffic Car Parking Plan Management and Car Parking Plan for the showground site.
 Breaches of Essential terms 1.
-Use & hours of operation 21040100 01 20001111111 2.
+Use & hours of operation 2.
 Non - payment of licence fee and levies on time.
 3. Utility charges and costs 4.
 Neighbour quiet enjoyment / surrounds.
-Costs Licensee to bear the legal costs (50%) associated with the preparation and finalisation of the licence and exercise of any option.
+Costs 1.
+Licensee to bear the legal costs (50%) associated with the preparation and finalisation of the licence and exercise of any option.
 This is to include the Department of Land & Water Conservation's notification fees (if required).
 2. Licence is prepared in accordance with the "guide for preparation of Lease or licence over reserves in respect of which consent is to be sought under section 102 Crown Lands Act 1989."
 NOTIFICATION Notice to be delivered to Licensee to provide the address for formal service of notice for breaches of conditions of licence.

 INSURANCE & INDEMNITY Level & Type of Cover Licensee is to provide a copy of the certificate of currency at commencement of the licence for \$10 million public risk insurance policy.
-2. Licensee may wish to take appropriate level of cover for content insurance.
+Licensee may wish to take appropriate level of cover for content insurance.
 However, should the Licensee elect not to insure the club's contents - then the Club will need to provide a letter to Licensor outlining that the Club takes full responsibility for the replacement of any items due to theft, fire or damage.
 Licensor is not liable for the Club's contents - goods and chattels.
 E.g. Club photos, equipment, trophies and memorabilia.
 Licensee is to indemnify Licensor and the minister against all claims arising out of the use of the licensed area or the specified activity.
-4. Licensor will not take any responsibility for any loss or damage to the licensed area.5.
+Licensor will not take any responsibility for any loss or damage to the licensed area.
 Licensor's responsibility to insure the building.